-I began my Clinical Faculty position at the Daley Library in 2012, and serve both in the Digital Programs and Services Department and as Liaison Librarian for Architecture and Art.
-I originally came to UIC in 1997 as Director of the Visual Resources LIbrary/ Slide Library in the College of Architecture and the Arts (now College of Architecture, Design, and the Arts).
-Prior to that, I worked building digital image collections for Art History teaching at the University of Illinois at Urbana-Champaign, and earned a MS degree in Library and Information Science there in 1997.
+I am a Clinical faculty member, serving as Digital Services Librarian and Liaison for Architecture and Art since 2012.
+Before moving to the library, I was Director of the Visual Resources Library/ Slide Library in UIC's College of Architecture, Design, and the Arts.
+Prior to that, I developed digital image collections for art history teaching at the University of Illinois at Urbana-Champaign, and earned my MLIS degree in Library and Information Science there.

-I hold a MLIS and a M.A. in Art History from the University of Illinois at Urbana-Champaign, and a B.A.
+I also hold a M.A. in Art History from the University of Illinois at Urbana-Champaign, and a B.A.
 (Honours) from Queen's University in Kingston, Ontario, Canada.

+Darcovich, Jane.
 "Connecting Collections to Curricula: the C. William Brubaker Collection."
-Webinar presentation for CARLI series "Anatomy of a Digital Project".
-May 15, 2012
+Webinar presentation for CARLI series "Anatomy of a Digital Project", May 15, 2012.